xiazeyu/live2d-widget.js/.github/CONTRIBUTING.md

 ### 4. Commit those changes

-- Use `npm run lint` to check your code first.
+- Use `npm run lint` to check your code first, or use `npm run lint -- fix` to try to fix automaticly.

 - Use `npm run build` to build final client js.